mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

 This implementation:
 - Recognizes both forms: `!clear null` and `!clear { _value: ... }`
-- Creates a standard intermediate object with a marker tag, value, and clearChildren flag
+- Creates a standard intermediate object with a marker tag, value, and clear flag
 - Integrates with the existing schema extension approach

 ### Step 2: Maintain Existing Method Signatures

 It's important to maintain the existing method signatures to avoid breaking changes.
-The `addProperty` and `addUntaggedProperty` methods already have the `clearChildren` parameter, so we don't need to modify their signatures:
+The `addProperty` and `addUntaggedProperty` methods already have the `clear` parameter, so we don't need to modify their signatures:

 ```javascript
 /**